 Not that you need any extra reason to like pineapples even more, but just in case: 12 interesting things that you may not have known about our favorite fruit:

-- A pineapple is neither a pine nor an apple, but a fruit consisting of many coalesced berries.
+- A pineapple is neither a pine nor an apple, but a fruit consisting of many berries that have grown together.

 - The scientific name of a pineapple is Ananas comosus.
 This word comes from the Tupi words “nanas” (which means pine) and “comosus” (which means tufted).
 Tupi is the language used by the Tupi people, who are indigenous people of Brazil.